Sweet Cicely and Anise Root

 Description

-Anise root (O. longistylis) is our most common sweet cicely.
-Its roots are strongly anise-scented, and the styles of the flowers are longer than the petals at flowering time.
+• Anise root (Osmorhiza longistylis) is the more common of the two.
+Its foliage and roots are strongly anise-scented (like licorice), and the styles of the flowers are longer than the petals at flowering time.
+The stems are usually smooth.
+It has 7 to 16 flowers per umbellet (section of the flower cluster).
 It is scattered to common nearly statewide.

-Woolly sweet cicely (O. claytonii) apparently is far less common in our state.
+• Woolly sweet cicely, or Clayton's sweetroot (Osmorhiza claytonii), apparently is far less common in our state.
 It usually smells much less strongly of anise, and although the stamens often protrude from the flowers, the styles are shorter than the petals.
+The stems are usually hairy.
+It has only 4 to 7 flowers per section of the flower cluster.
 It is most commonly found north of the Missouri River.

 Other Common Names